The Hole (Scientology): Origin

 According to Reitman, in the late fall of 2004 Miscavige called together 70 senior Scientology executives in a pair of double-wide trailers normally used as the international management team's offices.
 They were ordered to play a game of musical chairs in the management conference room.
 Those who failed to get a chair when the music stopped would be "offloaded" from the base, away from their spouses and children, to languish in the most remote and unpleasant locations in Scientology's empire.
 As Queen's Greatest Hits was played, the competition for seats became increasingly fierce: "By the time the number had dwindled to twenty, people were throwing one another against the walls, ripping seats from one another's hands, wrestling one another to the floor."
 At the end of the contest, Miscavige ordered that all the executives were to stay in the conference room and sleep under the tables until further notice.
 They stayed there for the next few days, with occasional deliveries of food, before being released.
 Scientology's then chief spokesman, Tommy Davis, has acknowledged that the "musical chairs" incident occurred and says that it was "intended to demonstrate how disruptive wholesale changes could be on an organization" but dismisses the accounts of threats and violence.

 Later in 2004, according to Reitman, a purge was carried out of staff at the base.
 Hundreds were sent to the RPF while dozens of others were offloaded and expelled from the Sea Org with huge "freeloader bills" presented to them for Scientology services they had received over the years.
 Dozens of senior executives were accused of being "suppressive persons".
 They were said to have been confined in the management team offices and ordered to carry out the "A to E steps", a set of penances intended to demonstrate that they had repented of their "crimes" and reformed.
 In particular, they were to confess and identify which of them were "defying [Miscavige] and sabotaging Scientology with their incompetence".
-The management offices, which had formerly been referred to as "the CMO Int trailer", became known as the "A to E Room," the "SP Hole", and ultimately simply "the Hole".
+The management offices, which had formerly been referred to as "the CMO Int trailer", became known as the "A to E Room," the "SP Hall", the "SP Hole", and finally "the Hole".